Deterrence and defence

 - The COVID-19 pandemic has demonstrated that Allies’ resilience is NATO’s first line of defence.
 NATO is implementing robust measures to limit the spread of the virus and minimise risks to its personnel.
 Allied armed forces are playing a vital role in supporting national civilian responses across the Alliance, while maintaining their readiness to respond to any contingency.

-- In 2020, NATO Secretary General Jens Stoltenberg launched the “NATO 2030” initiative to ensure NATO remains strong militarily, becomes even stronger politically and adopts a more global approach to security.
+- In 2020, NATO Secretary General Jens Stoltenberg launched the “NATO 2030” initiative, which has led to the introduction of additional measures to ensure NATO remains strong militarily, becomes even stronger politically and adopts a more global approach to security.

-- European Allies and Canada have made considerable progress in increasing defence spending and investing in major equipment, taking steps toward fairer burden-sharing within NATO: 2021 will be their seventh consecutive year of increased defence spending, with a cumulative extra contribution of USD 190 billion since 2014.
+- European Allies and Canada have made considerable progress in increasing defence spending and investing in major equipment, taking steps toward fairer burden-sharing within NATO: 2021 was their seventh consecutive year of increased defence spending, with a cumulative extra contribution of USD 190 billion since 2014.

 A rapidly changing security environment